design-automation/mobius-parametric-modeller/src/assets/core/inline/_docQueryEntityGet.md

 The expression will return a list of entities of the given type.

-Examples going down the hierarchy:
+Examples going down the entity hierarchy:

 * `pline1#ps` gets all the positions for the polyline that is stored in the variable `pline1`.
 * `pgon1#_e` gets the edges from the polygon that is stored in the variable `pgon1`.

-Examples going up the hierarchy:
+Examples going up the entity hierarchy:

 * `posi1#pl` gets all the polylines that include the position that is stored in the variable `posi1`.
 * `edge1#pg` gets the polygons that include the edge stored in the variable `edge1`.